Experiment Evaluation API

 Flags response

-The evaluation API returns a JSON array of objects where each object represents a flag or experiment.
-For example, here is a very basic response with a single flag.
+The Flags API returns a JSON array of objects, where each object represents a flag or experiment.
+For example, here's a basic response with a single flag.

 [